via Homebrew

 brew install lfaoro/tap/ssm

-# via Script
+# via Bash script

 curl -sSL https://github.com/lfaoro/ssm/raw/main/scripts/get.sh | bash

-# via Go
+# via Go install

 go install github.com/lfaoro/ssm@latest